Code-Institute-Submissions/F1MemoryGame/README.md

 I expect that the majority of the users will fall into the following criteria:

-- Be a Forumula One Fan
+- Be a Forumula One Fan.
-- A user looking for a time waster
+- A user looking for a time waster.
-- A user looking for a challenging memory challenge
+- A user looking for a challenging memory game.

 ### User Stories